 Are you going above and beyond for animals in your classroom?
 TeachKind could shine the spotlight on you next.
 Send us an e-mail at [email protected] to let us know how you’re incorporating humane education into your curriculum.

-Sign up for TeachKind’s Lesson of the Week to get more info on helping animals!
+Sign up for TeachKind’s mailing list to get more info on helping animals!